swina/nuxpresso-docs/src/guide/installation.md

 - import a library of blocks ready to use
 - set a default settings
 - create a initial simple homepage
+- set the permission to create/update used by MOKAStudio.
+Since is running locally the template will grat full permission to the Public Role.

 > **nuxpresso-strapi-template** is intended to be used in local environment and uses a custom ./config/bootstrap.js.
 If you plan to deploy your Strapi CMS installation create environment variables according to the [deployment section](/guide/deploy.html#strapi-cms-deployment)